Submissions

 - WhatsApp messages: (Sunni Ulema Council, 2023); Sunni Ulema Council (2023).

-- Any direct quote needs a page number in the reference.
-Also, if you include the ideas of another scholar from a specific page range or page in a source, rather than direct quotation, Harvard also requires you to include a page number.
-For the other quotes you only need an author and a date.
+- Any direct quote needs a page number inside the text.
+Also, if the author includes the ideas of another scholar from a specific page or page range in a source, rather than direct quotation, Harvard also requires the author to include a page number.
+For the other quotes they only need an author and a date.

-- Sources with no page numbers: If you need to, use an alternate locator such as a subheading or paragraph number if you need to specify where to find the quote: (Cronjé, 2024, para.
+- Sources with no page numbers: If the author needs to indicate a page number, they may use an alternate locator such as a subheading or paragraph number: (Cronjé, 2024, para.
 4).

 - Short quotations (up to 3 lines):